Livestock kills despite herd protection: How is this possible?

 - The double standards of wolf opponents

-IG Wild beim Wild is a non-profit interest group dedicated to sustainable and non-violent improvement of human-animal relations, with the organization also specializing in the legal aspects of wildlife protection.
-One of our main concerns is to introduce contemporary and serious wildlife management in cultural landscapes following the example of the Canton of Geneva – without recreational hunters but with competent wildlife rangers who deserve the name and act according to a code of honour.
-The monopoly on force belongs in the hands of the state.
-The organization supports scientific methods of immunocontraception for wildlife.
+The IG Wild beim Wild is a non-profit advocacy group committed to the sustainable and non-violent improvement of the human-animal relationship, with a specialisation in the legal aspects of wildlife protection.
+One of our main concerns is to introduce a contemporary and serious wildlife management system in the cultural landscape, modeled on the Canton of Geneva — without hobby hunters but with principled game wardens who truly deserve the title and act according to a code of honour.
+The monopoly on the use of force belongs in the hands of the state.
+The IG supports scientific methods of immunocontraception for wildlife.